vk-cs/docs-public/docs/en/networks/vnet/instructions/ip/anycast-ip/anycast-ip.md

 {/note}

 For the virtual machines specified in the check, [allow](../../secgroups) incoming traffic from the IP address `169.254.169.100/32` on the specified port.
 This is a technical VK Cloud address for service availability checks.
-If the firewall restricts access to the VM port from this address, the anycast IP service will mark the VM as unavailable and stop routing traffic to it.
+If a security group rule restricts access to the VM port from this address, the anycast IP service will mark the VM as unavailable and stop routing traffic to it.

 ## {heading(Modifying a health check rule)[id=edit-healthcheck]}